 As some makes come up smaller than expected while others come up much larger.

-So before you order yours just have a quick read through the size guide and measurements to make sure yours will fit you.
+So before you order yours just have a quick read through the size guide, measurements, and comments to make sure yours will fit you.

-Here's to a happier and less painful workday with your new back support belt!
+And then you'll be on your way to a happier and less painful workday with your new back support belt.